Jorgee1/Snake.js/README.md

 ## Instructions

-Movements is done with the W S A D keys.
+Movement: W S A D

 Eat the yellow dot to grow.